 All pupils need to feel safe, accepted and valued in order to learn.
 For pupils who are learning English as an additional language, this includes recognising and valuing their home language and background.
 As a school, we are aware that bilingualism is a strength and that EAL pupils have a valuable contribution to make.

 At St Mary’s we teach history to help children gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-When teaching the History topics, in line with the National Curriculum, we endeavour to use a range of resources and activities including but not limited to; enquiry skill based activities, artefacts/replicas, pictures, videos and technology to develop their analytical thinking and questioning skills as well as to help inspire their curiosity and interest in the past and the world around them.
+When teaching the History topics, in line with the National Curriculum, we endeavour to use a range of resources and activities including but not limited to; enquiry skill based activities, artefacts / replicas, pictures, videos and technology to develop their analytical thinking and questioning skills as well as to help inspire their curiosity and interest in the past and the world around them.

 At St Mary’s we teach geography to inspire children to become curious and fascinated about the world and its people.
 It is a vital subject to support children in understanding different cultures and ways of life.
 Children will learn about diverse places, people, resources and natural and human environments, together with a deepening understanding of the physical and human processes.
 When teaching Geography, in line with the National Curriculum, we endeavour to use a range of resources and activities including but not limited to; fieldwork, maps, pictures, videos and technology to develop their knowledge, understanding and interest in the world around them.

-French is taught in KS2.
+Spanish is taught in KS1 and KS2.
 The emphasis is on oral work, learning vocabulary through games and rhymes and introducing written work in Upper KS2.
 The National Curriculum states that MFL (Modern Foreign Language) is now a compulsory subject and must be taught once a week.
 The subject provides children with a sense of enjoyment and fascination in learning about themselves, others and the world around them.

 Music is taught to all our children in KS1 and KS2 as part of our school curriculum.